 - Income and/or assets listed on the Sworn Income & Asset statement (SIAS), but not listed on the Tenant Income Certification (TIC)

 - Management agent not signing and/or dating the TIC or SIAS

-- No move-out information in the file, e.g., date of move-out, final unit inspection, security deposit disposition
+- No move-out information is included in the file, e.g., date of move-out, final unit inspection or security deposit disposition.

 - Incorrect utility allowance

 - Verifications are over 120 days old.

 - Calculations for income and/or assets are not clear.

 - Not comparing the income and assets from the previous certification to ensure information is still the same or that changes are explained, e.g., job changes, bank changes

 - Changes made to either the TIC or the SIAS that are not initialed and dated by BOTH the resident and the management agent